Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Introduction

+To address this gap, we conducted the first expert-based manual evaluation of LLM responses to end-user security questions.
+We collected a diverse set of security and online safety questions from FAQs published by consumer safety and commercial organizations, covering seven key security areas.
+These questions are representative of common user concerns (\Cref{sec:represent}).
+We evaluated responses to these questions from three popular LLMs---GPT, Llama, and Gemini---using authoritative sources to assess their accuracy, completeness, and relevance.
+Our qualitative assessment focused on identifying patterns of errors and communication styles in LLM responses, providing insights into their strengths and limitations.

-Our assessment is thus guided by the following research questions (RQs):
+Our assessment is guided by the following research questions (RQs):

-\begin{enumerate}[start=1,label={\bfseries RQ\arabic*:},wide = 0pt, leftmargin=*] \item What is the information quality of LLM responses to user security questions? \item What are the patterns of deficient or erroneous LLM responses to user security questions? \item What actionable suggestions can improve LLM performance for users seeking security advice and developers building models? \end{enumerate}
+\begin{enumerate}[wide, label={\bfseries RQ\arabic*:}, left=0pt..0em, itemindent=2.6em] \item What is the information quality of LLM responses to user security questions? \item What are the patterns of deficient or erroneous LLM responses to user security questions? \item What actionable suggestions can improve LLM performance for users seeking security advice and developers building models? \end{enumerate}

-We found that LLMs provide high quality information expressed in a user-friendly manner when prompted with \textit{general knowledge} security questions.
-However, we also found consistent deficiencies and errors that are present across LLMs.
-Surfacing these limitations can help users more effectively engage with LLMs and support model development improvements.
+We found that LLMs provide quality information expressed in a user-friendly manner when prompted with \textit{general knowledge} security questions.
+However, we also found consistent deficiencies and errors across LLMs.
+Surfacing these limitations can help users more effectively engage with LLMs and support improved model development.

 In particular, LLMs often fail to leverage research findings that could improve communication of important nuances in guidance and reduce misinterpretation of more specialized concepts.
 For example, LLMs provide outdated password guidance, neglect the risks of app permissions, fail to connect phishing and HTTPS URLs, and confuse zero-knowledge proofs and zero-knowledge encryption---all topics well-studied in research.
 In addition, our findings tentatively suggest LLMs may be influenced by marketing materials in that they tend to over-promise the capabilities of technology and products (e.g., endorsing VPNs for phishing protection), and miss important criticisms (e.g., neglecting the transparency benefits of open source code and data breach handling).